wquintanilhadasilva/w-ng5/README.md

       return r;
     }

-... after, using this method on ngFor directive in the template html:
+... after, using this method 'dataSource(param)' on ngFor directive in the template html:

     <input type="text"  [(ngModel)]="search5">
     <ul>